eufino/osu-skins/README.md

 They are **made for lazer** and include a MainHUDComponents.json for hud elements. <br>
 Stable-only elements are not skinned.<br>
 I have previously made some very simple [stable elements](stable-elements) for fun though (not included within the skins).<br>
 Having unskinned elements fall back on ArgonPro defaults instead of LegacySkin in lazer would be nice.
-I think it's currently not possible (i tried by specifying it in the skininfo.json, which didn't work).<br>
+I think it currently is not possible (i tried by specifying it in the skininfo.json, which didn't work).<br>